 More information: The Best Things To Do on Santorini

 - Where To Eat: Enjoy local Greek traditional cuisine at Naoussa in Fira.
 Delicious and great value.
 Taverna Katina in Amoudi is awesome for fresh seafood.

 - How To Get To Santorini: Arrive by Blue Star Ferry.
 This is a large ferry with big decks you can walk around on.
 This provides the best opportunity to see the cliffs as you approach – the ferries arrive by traveling right through the center of the caldera (it’s pretty amazing).
 The highspeed ferries and catamarans do not have open-air decks and do not offer very good views of the island on approach (the windows are usually covered in sea salt and have poor visibility).
 Also, the highspeed ferries can have very rough rides during windy weather.
 The Blue Star offers a much smoother ride for those prone to seasickness.

 More information: Athens to Santorini by Ferry, Mykonos to Santorini, Crete to Santorini

 - Book Tours After You Arrive (if not in High Season): There are many tours on Santorini.
 Some are half-day, some are full day.
 Some are wine tours, some are volcano tours.
 Some try to do a little bit of everything.
-There is no shortage of tours and they rarely get fully booked outside of July, August, and early September.
+There is no shortage of tours and they rarely get fully booked outside of late June, July, August, and early September.
 Feel free to book your tour after you arrive when you can easily survey what’s available and find what works best for you.

 More information: Best Tours and Day Trips on Santorini